Treponema pallidum: Yaws

 The causative agent of yaws is Treponema pallidum pertenue, which is transmissible by direct physical contact between infected people.
 Yaws is not sexually transmitted, and occurs in tropical, humid environments of Africa, Pacific Islands, Asia and South America.
 Unlike syphilis, which displays vertical transmission, one strain of T. p. pertenue researched was not vertically transmissible in a guinea pig model, and yaws cannot be spread from mother to offspring.
 Yaws appears as skin lesions, usually papules, commonly on the lower extremities, but present in other areas such as the arms, trunk and hands.
 Three stages of yaws disease have been documented: primary yaws which presents as inflamed sores on the lower body, secondary yaws which presents as a variety of skin abnormalities along with bone inflammation, and tertiary yaws, also referred to as latent yaws, which occurs when T. p. pertenue is serologically detected in the host but no clinical signs are displayed until relapse, which often occurs years later.
 Yaws is treated with antibiotics such as azithromycin and benzathine penicillin-G.

 Bejel

-Bejel is caused by Treponema pallidum endemicum and is a disease is that endemic in hot and dry climates.
+Bejel is caused by Treponema pallidum endemicum and is a disease that is endemic in hot and dry climates.
 The transmission path has not been fully mapped, however infections are thought to be transmitted via direct contact with lesion secretions or fomites rather than by sexual transmission.
 Bejel typically causes skin lesions, which first appear as small ulcers in the mouth, and secondary lesions that form in the oropharynx, or around the nipples of nursing women.
 Bejel can be treated with benzathine penicillin-G.